 Delayed cord clamping can slightly increase the risk of your baby developing jaundice, a condition which may have bub looking a little, well, yellow.
 This is because an increase in blood elevates a compound in the body known as bilirubin.
 Too much bilirubin can overload the liver and cause jaundice.
 Babies are routinely monitored for this condition regardless of whether delayed cord clamping was performed.
-Neonatal jaundice is also usually very treatable.
+Jaundice in newborns is also usually very treatable.

 A La Trobe University study indicates that delayed cord clamping has not been shown to make any difference, or pose any risk to the mother with regards to blood loss or potential haemorrhaging.

 The only other thing you really need to consider is whether or not you were planning to bank or donate your baby’s cord blood.
 If this was something you wanted to do, often delayed clamping doesn’t leave enough cord blood to be saved.

 It’s a good idea to discuss this with your obstetrician who will be able to help you weigh up the pros and cons of each scenario.

 What if I have a caesarian section?

 Assuming all goes well with the delivery, there is no reason you can’t request delayed cord clamping if you’ve had a c-section.
 The only reason it may not be possible is if your baby needs immediate help with their breathing, or you are experiencing excessive bleeding.